RichardJ7/Microsoft-Entra-ID-/Labs/ConditionalAccess.md

 8. Finally. the policy must be enabled.
 Under 'Enable Policy' select 'On'.
 Note that in actual environments the policies created should first be enabled in Report-only mode to view the implementation of the policies within the environment.
 Report-only mode allows administrators to view the policy's impact in the environment first through monitoring the sign-in logs and how it affects users.
 Once the policies impact is evaluated it should be set to 'On'.
 For Microsoft enabled Conditional Access policies, those set in Report-only mode will be automatically enabled and set to On in 45 days if left in Report-only mode.

 You can view the Conditional Access policy creation here!
 [Conditional Access Tutorial](https://vimeo.com/1156325629/b784f45505?fl=ip&fe=ec)

+## Security Rationale

+In large environments, Conditional Access policies are necessary to control users access to particular resources.
+Security Defaults provides Microsoft's recommended security features to help protect a tenant.
+But there are instances where certain features or actions should be granularly controlled to provide a more secure environment of protected resources.
+Conditional Access policies allow for sessions to be controlled based on risks or requirements for types of authentication strengths in order to be granted access.
+This level of flexibility provides a more secure environment for larger organizations that contain thousands of users.

+## Lessons Learned

+This lab helped me with an understanding of how I can enable Conditional Access and deployment strategies for these policies.
+While creating the policy, I gained a firm understanding of different types of controls and conditions that can be configured as well as how certain settings interact with each other.
+For example, through this lab, I learned that while configuring the Authentication context under Grant controls, that requiring MFA cannot be enabled with an authentication strength requirement within the same policy.
+I gained a better understanding of how to configure a policy and the flexibility while also gaining familiarity with different types of configurations.
+Ultimately, I learned the importance of Conditional Access in enterprise environments and how they can greatly shape the security posture.